sdonovan001/model-serving/local/README.md

 | --name tf_serving_container | Assigns the running container's name to tf_serving_container. |

 ```
-# Once you've started your serving container you can test it with curl.
-In the json input blob, the models
-# features are trip_miles=24.7 and trip_minutes=40.66.
+# Test service with trip_miles=24.7 and trip_minutes=40.66...
 curl -d '{"signature_name": "serving_default", "instances": [[24.7, 40.66]]}' \
    -X POST http://localhost:8501/v1/models/fare-model/versions/1:predict

-# This should return something like...
+# This should return a prediction for the cab fare similar to...
 {
     "predictions": [[59.6053162]]
 }